diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Add dropdown context menues to the body
-		- This way the regions can have overflow: hidden and the menues will still show up on top of everything
-		- Requires changing the calculated coordinates when clicking
 	- Put things that are similar inside bootstrap wells with an appropiate title
 	- Style the main region containers